-substantially less, or even saw moderate gains in their amount of trade with others.29 While, in principle, changes in trade may also stem from changes in city amenities between 1910 and 1930, this could only influence the relationship between trade and distance from the new border if changes in amenities were correlated with distance from the new border.
+were correlated with distance from the new border.
 One advantage of my estimation strategy is that, by imposing moment condition (17), it rules out this possibility.

-Regressing the fraction of trade lost on (log) distance from the new border, I obtain a point estimate of -14.30, significantly different from zero at a 5% level (column 1 of Table 4).
-This implies that a trading place twice as far from the new border experienced a 14.30% smaller drop in trade.
+Regressing the fraction of trade lost on (log) distance from the new border, I obtain a point estimate of -14.30, significantly different from 0 at a 5 percent level (column 1 of Table 4).
+This implies that a trading place twice as far from the new border experienced a 14.30 percent smaller drop in trade.
 These findings underscore that the border isolated regions in its close proximity from their trading partners, to a degree that is both statistically and economically significant.
 In the next section, I study how this large shock to trade translated into losses in Hungarian residents' real income and the degree of urbanization.